Capdeck Business Loans logo

 Pros

-• Same-day funding availability for approved applicants
+• provider-stated funding timing availability for approved applicants

 • Six distinct funding product types addressing different business scenarios